theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStrLib.rst

     :return: A string containing a copy of the specified range of characters, can be empty
     :rtype: Variable

-.. py:function:: StrReplace(variable str, variable oldSubStr, variable newSubStr)
+.. ven:function:: StrReplace(variable str, variable oldSubStr, variable newSubStr)

     The StrReplace function searches a string for a specified substring and replaces it with another specified substring.